 What to Do in a Heart Emergency

 If you or a loved one has symptoms of a heart attack, call 9-1-1 right away.
 Do not try to drive to the emergency room yourself.
+However, you can request to be driven to a specific hospital, such as one of the PIH Health Hospitals in Downey, Los Angeles or Whittier.
 Emergency medical service (EMS) providers will be able to begin treatment right away in the field and get you to the ER faster.
 They will communicate with the emergency room team, so they’re ready when you arrive.